Hyperparathyroidism

 • Primary: Excessive secretion of PTH due to a disorder of the parathyroid glands

-• Secondary: Hypocalcemia due to non-parathyroid disorders leads to chronic PTH hypersecretion
+• Secondary: Hypocalcemia due to non-parathyroid disorders leading to chronic PTH hypersecretion

 • Tertiary: Autonomous secretion of PTH unrelated to serum calcium concentration in patients with long-standing secondary hyperparathyroidism